mcpython4-coding/Documentation/mcpython/block/Block.md

             sets the model state for the block
             :param state: the state to set

-            gets the slots for an given side
-            :param side: the side to check
-            :return: an list of slot of the side

-        function get_provided_slot_lists(self, side: mcpython.util.enums.EnumSide)

-            gets slots for various reasons for an given side
-            :param side: the side asked for
-            :return: an tuple of lists of input slots and output slots

             used to get the bbox of the block